Spring Configuration and Wiring

 The configuration class brings everything together, registering states and transitions with the Brobot framework.

-Initial State Verification (v1.1.0+)
+Automatic Startup Verification (v1.1.0+)

 Configuration Properties

-# Enable automatic verification on startup
+# Enable automatic startup verification

 # States to verify (comma-separated)